dyhes/zulip/docs/production/upload-backends.md

 ## S3 bucket policy

-The best way to do the S3 integration with Amazon is to create a new IAM user just for your Zulip server with limited permissions.
+The best way to do the S3 integration with Amazon is to create a new IAM user just for your Aloha server with limited permissions.
 For each of the two buckets, you'll want to
 [add an S3 bucket policy](https://awspolicygen.s3.amazonaws.com/policygen.html)
 entry that looks something like this: